-The main event on the middle Saturday on Cheltenham’s November Meeting is the Paddy Power Gold Cup, the race which runs directly before it though is this classy Grade 3, the November Handicap Chase, formerly the BetVictor Handicap Chase.
+The main handicap chase of Cheltenham’s November Meeting is Saturday’s Paddy Power Gold Cup, a race which runs the following day though is this classy Grade 3, the November Handicap Chase, formerly the BetVictor Handicap Chase.

 At 3 miles and 3½ furlongs, this is almost a mile longer than the Gold Cup with winners going on to compete in a range of staying contests.
 West Approach, the 2019 winner, followed up with the Welsh National at Chepstow and Stayers’ Hurdle back at Cheltenham.
 The 2018 winner Rock The Kasbah went on to run in that season’s Grand National.